Nimishaa6/IPL-2025-Data-Analytics-Dashboard/README.md

 - Dashboard Designing
 - Business Insight Generation

-This project strengthened my understanding of real-world data analytics workflows and improved my ability to create professional, interactive dashboards for decision-making and performance analysis.
+This project strengthened my understanding of real-world data analytics workflows and improved my ability to create professional and interactive dashboards for sports analytics and decision-making.